-You came from an academic, theoretical economics background – but you’ve been chief economic adviser to the Indian government for just over a year now.
+You came from an academic, theoretical economics background – but you’ve been chief economic adviser to the Indian government.
 What, would you say, is the main challenge facing the Indian economy?

 In terms of pure energy the Indian economy today is remarkable and, not surprisingly, it is growing very rapidly.
 At the same time, there are stretches of the country that remain poor – huge swathes of it.
 The segment of the population that is below the poverty line is very large.
 It’s a strange dichotomy that the economy, overall, is vibrant beyond measure, but at the same time there is a segment that is getting left behind.
 This is the central challenge for India today.
 This is not just about economics.
 It creates political tensions of a kind that early India did not see.

 It’s into this exciting policy cauldron that I arrived, a greenhorn.
 It’s been a very challenging one year and five months.
 As one would expect in a newly emergent economy, there is a lot of messy politics, of course, but also, very, very fortunately, there’s a bunch of people – not too many, but a few politicians, bureaucrats, policymakers – who are just wonderful, intelligent and committed people.
 There is corruption, there is a lot of chaos around that one can see, but there’s also this small group that has made it all worthwhile for me.
 At the same time, I do hanker for my academic life, and believe I will go back to it eventually.
 But this has been just a very positive experience.

 If you have one focus then, is that how to make Indian society less unequal?